It’s the stuff movies are made of.

 This is a singer who fits the cliché: “she could sing the phonebook and make it sound good.”
 In fact, her search for her voice led her from musical theater to Shakespeare to a 2011 acoustic blues-influenced record of standards.
 But Nashville does a funny thing to artists, makes a singer into a songwriter and by singing their own songs, the songs bring out a truer voice, teaching the artist something maybe they had forgotten.
 As rich as cane syrup, Nelson’s honeyed voice is both resilient and vulnerable, gliding through the 12 songs with a gentle familiarity, as if we’ve known her all along.
 It’s clear this once-musical theater actress has deep roots in country music, as every note rings authentic.
 This is no small task and not many other singers could pull off this hat trick.

-And in another made-for-television-twist, her producer, musician and songwriter Brian Irwin, who shepherded Nelson’s debut album of original material, became her husband earlier this year.
 Sarah Jane Nelson is no straightforward theatrical talent, trying on a costume of a genre.
 These songs come from a decidedly Americana truth: from a single mother hanging onto a dream through unexpected changes, from a singer returning to the land and music of her childhood, from a keenly observant writer telling a universal story born out of her own specifics.
-And finally, from the twirling little girl in the festival fields to the teenager singing along to vinyl records to the songwriting now-happily married mother of two, “I’m Not Broken” is the record Sarah Jane Nelson was born to make.
+And finally, from the twirling little girl in the festival fields to the teenager singing along to vinyl records to the songwriting single mother of two, “I’m Not Broken” is the record Sarah Jane Nelson was born to make.